-The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-A previously looked-after child potentially remains vulnerable and all staff are equipped with the skills, knowledge and understanding to keep both looked-after and previously looked-after children safe.
+The most common reason for children becoming cared for is as a result of abuse and/or neglect.
+A previously cared for child potentially remains vulnerable and all staff are equipped with the skills, knowledge and understanding to keep both cared for and previously cared for children safe.

-The designated teacher for looked-after and previously looked-after children has lead responsibility for helping school staff understand the things which affect how looked-after children learn and achieve in line with the DfE statutory guidance 'The designated teacher for looked-after and previously looked-after children - Statutory guidance on their roles and responsibilities'.
+The designated teacher for cared for and previously cared for children has lead responsibility for helping school staff understand the things which affect how cared for children learn and achieve in line with the DfE statutory guidance 'The designated teacher for looked-after and previously looked-after children - Statutory guidance on their roles and responsibilities'.